Enforcing license compliance

 What happens if a package release in my catalog doesn’t comply with the approved license list?

 Although a package's license rarely changes, an already-approved release may no longer comply with the license standard if you make changes to your approved license list.
-In these cases, a task will be generated for the catalog manager to notify them about already-approved releases that violate this standard.
-For each license, the will be able to do one or more of the following:
+In these cases, a task will be generated for the catalog administrator or to notify them about already-approved releases that violate this standard.
+For each license, the catalog administrator will be able to do one or more of the following:

 - Approve the license being used by the already-approved releases